Skip to content

 • and experience.

-In my work as an external consultant, I look at trends outside a client’s organization, setting objectives that are SMART and linked to the overall business objectives.
+In my work as a consultant, I look at trends outside a client’s organization, setting objectives that are SMART and linked to the overall business objectives.
 These shouldn’t just focus on output, but also on out-take, outcome and IMPACT.

 I took a workshop with my Institute in March – the Chartered Institute of Public Relations – in Strategic Thinking in PR with Alison Arnot, which encouraged us to take a high-level approach to PR by developing strategic thinking as a routine habit.